King-George207/nyaho_test-Project/README.md

 `npm run dev`  or `npm run build` once

-Also remember create .env file and copy the contents of .env.example into it (to be able to connect to the DB)
+Also create .env file and copy the contents of .env.example into it (to be able to connect to the DB)